-‘Postpartum’ as a word just means “after childbirth.”
+“Postpartum” as a word just means “after childbirth.”
 After you give birth, you’re technically postpartum for the rest of your life.
-Medically speaking, you’ll be considered postpartum for 6 to 8 weeks after you give birth.
-Women typically have a postpartum checkup with their healthcare provider at the 6 or 8 week point after delivery, though it might be earlier if you had a C-section.
+Medically speaking, you’ll be considered postpartum for 6 to 12 weeks after you give birth.
+Postpartum people should have a postpartum checkup with their healthcare provider 2-3 weeks after giving birth, and at the 6 or 8 week point after delivery, regardless of what type of birth you had.

 Your healthcare provider wants to make sure you’re doing well physically, mentally, and emotionally after giving birth.
 Having a newborn is a major life change, and your healthcare provider is here to answer any questions and help you adjust.